-Dr. Ross Niebergall is vice president and chief technology officer of Harris Corporation.
-He leads the company’s global engineering function and partners with segment leadership to manage the cost, execution and quality of programs.
-In addition, he plans, prioritizes and oversees IRAD projects, implements best-in-class process standards, drives improvements in quality and efficiency, and leads technology talent development efforts.
+Previously he was vice president and chief technology officer of L3 Harris where he led the company’s global engineering function and managed the cost, execution and quality of programs.
+He planned, prioritized and led IRAD projects, implemented best-in-class process standards, drove improvements in quality and efficiency, and led technology talent development efforts.

 During his career at Raytheon, Dr. Niebergall held significant technical and leadership positions, including chief executive officer of U.S. operations for Thales-Raytheon Systems, a joint venture, and senior director of engineering for the C4I Systems business.
 He began his career in Raytheon’s Space and Airborne Systems division.